-- The Principal will submit pictures of the odometer at regular intervals, at least once a year at registration renewal. - The application prompts the Principal to take a picture of the odometer with the smartphone camera and submits the picture via cellular communications. - The Principal would be subject to random selection to present the registered vehicle for odometer inspection. - The Principal would reconcile charges based on the actual amount of driving more miles would result in a payment due, and lower miles would result in a refund or application of funds to next year's estimated amount. - If at the end of the year, a Principal has driven a substantially greater number of miles than they estimated for the year, that Principal might be compelled to pay a penalty.
-However, in case the Principal underestimates the mileage he or she will drive in a given year, and the Principal realizes this fact long before the end of the year, the policy and operations agency could make it possible for the Principal to buy additional miles in order to avoid the penalty. - If the smartphone application is used for most of the driving, the application will compute when the purchased miles will run out and remind the Principal to buy more.
-In this case, the policy and operations agency should require Principals to buy a minimum number of miles (e.g., 5,000).
-Repeated underestimation and additional purchases could result in Principals being charged an additional fee. - Principals who choose the installment plan would pay their installment at an authorized location or on-line.

-Deleting (selling car, moving out of state):
+- Principals could prepay for all miles at once, or Principals could choose to pay in installments (e.g., monthly or quarterly) to avoid the need for large individual payments. - The Principal will submit pictures of the odometer at regular intervals, at least once a year at registration renewal. - The application prompts the Principal to take a picture of the odometer with the smartphone camera and submits the picture via cellular communications. - The Principal would be subject to random selection to present the registered vehicle for odometer inspection. - The Principal would reconcile charges based on the actual amount of driving more miles would result in a payment due, and lower miles would result in a refund or application of funds to next year's estimated amount. - If at the end of the year, a Principal has driven a substantially greater number of miles than they estimated for the year, that Principal might be compelled to pay a penalty.
+However, in case the Principal underestimates the mileage he or she will drive in a given year, and the Principal realizes this fact long before the end of the year, the policy and operations entity could make it possible for the Principal to buy additional miles in order to avoid the penalty. - If the smartphone application is used for most of the driving, the application will compute when the purchased miles will run out and remind the Principal to buy more.
+In this case, the policy and operations entity should require Principals to buy a minimum number of miles (e.g., 5,000).
+Repeated underestimation and additional purchases could result in Principals being charged an additional fee. - Principals who choose the installment plan would pay their installment at an authorized location or on-line. - Deleting (selling car, moving out of state):

 Principals would remove the vehicle from the road usage charge program at the time of selling a vehicle or moving out of state.
 Principals could do so via the application on the smartphone.
-Principals could apply for a refund of the unused portion of the prepurchased miles at the time of canceling vehicle registration.
+Principals could apply for a refund of the unused portion of the prepaid miles at the time of canceling vehicle registration.
 A photo of the odometer would be required.

-3.4.2 Concept D from the Perspective of the policy and operations agency
+3.4.2 Concept D from the Perspective of the Policy and Operations Entity